leveragepoints/leveragepoints.github.io/index.md

 ---
 layout: default
+title: Leverage Points
 ---

-## I use this site as a repository for notes, frameworks, articles, books, videos and podcasts that I find valuable.
+## This site is a collection notes, frameworks, articles, books, videos and podcasts that I find valuable in my work.

 ### Topics.